RobotWebTools/rclnodejs/demo/rosocket/README.md

 # rosocket demo (browser ↔ ROS 2)

-A minimal end-to-end example of the [`rosocket`](../../rosocket/README.md) WebSocket bridge added in commit `3176aca`.
-The Node server runs anywhere ROS 2 is sourced;
-the HTML page runs in any modern browser and talks to it over plain `WebSocket` — no client library required.
+A minimal end-to-end example of the [`rosocket`](../../rosocket/README.md) WebSocket bridge.
+The Node server runs anywhere ROS 2 is sourced; the HTML page runs in any modern browser and talks to it over plain `WebSocket` — no client library required.

 ## What it shows